rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

 ### Additional Monitoring Roles

 Monitoring also creates additional `Roles` that are not assigned to users by default but are created within the cluster.
-They can be bound to a namespace by deploying a RoleBinding that references it.
+They can be bound to a namespace by deploying a `RoleBinding` that references it.
+To define a `RoleBinding` with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).

 Admins should use these roles to provide more fine-grained access to users: